-On September 13, the United States recognizes Uncle Sam Day in commemoration of the man behind the iconic image.
+On September 13th, the United States recognizes Uncle Sam Day.
+The day commemorates the man behind the iconic image.
 The fascinating nickname for the United States government was born on September 13, 1766.

 Sam Wilson, a meatpacker from New York, supplied barrels of meat to soldiers during the war of 1812.
 To identify the meat for shipment, Wilson prominently stamped “U.S.” on the barrels.
 It wasn’t long before the soldiers dubbed the grub a delivery from Uncle Sam.
 As such nicknames tend to do, its popularity spread.

 The first illustration of Uncle Sam is unlike the one we know today.
 Published by Harper’s Weekly in 1861, the young government representative (a starred bandana on his head and wearing a striped vest) is depicted dividing up Virginia like a butcher.
 Through the years, the image of Uncle Sam would take many forms.

 Credit is given to German-born illustrator and cartoonist Thomas Nast for developing the long-legged Uncle Sam we know today.
 With the starred top hat and striped pants, the Uncle Sam debut in Harper’s Weekly, also.
 He took on many issues with Nast as his illustrator.
 Some of the issues topics included Boss Tweed, Union recruitment, and Reconstruction.

 During the modern era, Uncle Sam obtained some color.
 The United States Army awarded Montgomery Flagg with the artwork for the familiar portrait used in the “I Want You For The U.S. Army” campaign during World War I. It first appeared on the cover of Leslie’s Weekly, an illustrated literary and news magazine.

 Share your memories of Uncle Sam and Uncle Sam lore.
 Use #UncleSamDay to post on social media.